Get a quote

 What is arbitration?

-Arbitration hearings are, for many, a quicker, more cost-effective and less confrontational approach than standard litigation for the resolution of commercial and business disputes.
-Often, important business ties can be preserved after arbitrations, and opposing parties are able to work together towards the final decision, which is made by an arbitrator or a panel of arbitrators who are specialists in the subject matter of the case, employed by the parties as a neutral body.
-Within 30 days or so, the chief arbitrator will decide upon an arbitration award: a legal document enforceable in a court.
+Arbitration hearings are a quicker, more cost-effective and less confrontational approach than standard litigation for resolving commercial and business disputes.
+Often, important business ties can be preserved after arbitrations, and opposing parties can also work together towards the final decision made by an arbitrator or a panel of arbitrators who are specialists in the subject matter of the case, employed by the parties as a neutral body.
+Within 30 to 60 days, the chief arbitrator will decide upon an arbitration award: a legal document enforceable in a court.

 There are two different forms of arbitration: binding and non-binding.
-In binding arbitration, parties must agree to abide by the decision of the arbitrator.
-While in non-binding arbitration, the process is used to help establish an advisory opinion – which the opposing parties may or may not abide by.
+In binding arbitration, parties must agree to abide by the arbitrator’s decision.
+In non-binding arbitration, the process is used to help establish an advisory opinion, which the opposing parties may or may not abide by.
 Arbitrations follow the evidential and procedural regularity of court proceedings but take place out of court in a less formal and less rigorous setting than litigation.

 Arbitration differs from mediation in one key aspect.
-An arbitrator must remain neutral but, in the end, using his/her expertise and knowledge of the subject, decide who is right.
-A mediator must only assist the parties themselves to come to a reconciliation or agreement with no judgement.
-However, a mediation settlement is also legally enforceable.
+An arbitrator must remain neutral.
+However, they will ultimately decide who is right using their expertise and knowledge.
+A mediator must only assist the parties in coming to a reconciliation or agreement without judgment.
+A mediation settlement is also legally enforceable.

 Looking for interpreting assistance in other fields?